QCDIS/NaaVRE/.github/ISSUE_TEMPLATE/maturity-level-checks.md

 #### Maturity level 1
 * Documentation
-  - [ ] The virtual lab metadata is available outside the virtual lab.
+  - [ ] ~The virtual lab metadata is available outside the virtual lab.~
-    - [ ] Metadata is tracked by version control.
+    - [ ] ~Metadata is tracked by version control.~
+  - _The possibility to add metadata to a catalogue is under development._
 * Security
   - [ ] Personal tokens are not tracked by version control.
 * Versioning